10 Ways to Build Your Social Media Content Calendar

 Anna Spencer

 Anna Spencer makes her home in the heartland.
-A graduate of the University of Kansas, she is a die-hard Jayhawk fan and has a degree in broadcast journalism.
+A graduate of the University of Kansas, she is a die-hard Jayhawk fan and has a degree in broadcast journalism and a masters degree in digital content strategy.
 She has worked in television news, public relations, as a freelance writer, website designer, and social media consultant.